 What quality of plants are people growing with the Gavita Pro 1700e?

-The quantum board design is bare-bones.
+The bar design is a popular design focused on spreading the 480 watts of light as evenly as possible across your grow space.
 You’ll notice there are no fans on the design.
 There’s also no “reflector” or glass magnifying lens on this design.
-It’s simply a few rows of LEDs slapped onto a thin panel with an adjustable Mean Well driver on the rear.
+The FC 4800 consists of 8 bars of LEDs with a detaching adjustable Mean Well driver on the top side.

 PPFD & Coverage Area:

 You’ll see above the FC 4800 covers 4x4 feet very well.
 If you’re looking for maximum light strength which equals strong cannabis yields, the FC 4800 is the best bang for your buck!

 Difference Between the Mars Hydro FC Series and Mars Hydro TS Series?

 The Mars Hydro FC series has a few key differences in comparison to the TS Series.
 First, the type of LEDs used is different.
 The FC series uses Samsung LEDs, while the TS Series uses Epistar.
 I don’t personally think there’s a big difference but I know of some growers who prefer Samsung.